- What is ethics?

 - Half-day or one-day forums on the importance and sustainability of ethical decision-making

-- One-day trainings to demonstrate how to employ policing ethics concepts
+- One-day training to demonstrate how to employ policing ethics concepts

 - One-day advanced decision-making for leaders to focus on critical thinking and problem solving